Wendy Benchley, Global Voice for Ocean Protection, Supports Marine Arctic Peace Sanctuary

 Wendy Benchley, a renowned global voice for protecting sharks and safeguarding our seas, has joined the SIGNMAPS Coalition as a supporter of the Marine Arctic Peace Sanctuary (MAPS).

 In a time when the UN is still well short of its target to protect just ten per cent of the world’s oceans, MAPS protects three per cent in a single international agreement.
-MAPS also stops all activity in the Arctic Ocean that harms the melting polar ice, our planet’s air conditioner, and ensures the regeneration of this essential ecosystem.
+MAPS also stops all activity in the Arctic Ocean that harms the melting polar ice, our planet’s air conditioner.

 “Over the past forty years we have witnessed the wholesale destruction of Earth’s fragile marine ecosystems, including collapsing fisheries, massive coral reef die-offs, mega-ton piles of plastic pollution, and vast oxygen-choked dead zones across all corners of our blue planet,” says Benchley.
 “This destruction coupled with the powerful systemic pressures of climate change, which are rapidly warming the global ocean—accelerating both sea level rise and acidification—have created an unprecedented need to protect as much of the ocean as possible to allow our seas to recover and rejuvenate.
 To this end, we have made progress over the past decade in establishing more than 5,000 MPAs covering more than three per cent of the ocean, but the scientific consensus is that to create a fully sustainable ocean, we need to fully protect at least 30 per cent.
 That’s a nearly ten-fold difference that must be addressed.